Lewis River (Washington): Course

 The Lewis River rises in the Cascades in northeastern Skamania County, high on the west flank of Mount Adams, approximately 75 mi northeast of Portland, Oregon.
 It flows generally southwest through Gifford Pinchot National Forest, across central Skamania County, passing south of Mount St. Helens.
 It forms the boundary, along the Dark Divide on its north side, between Cowlitz County, to the north, and Clark County, to the south.
 Towns along the river include Cougar, Ariel, and Woodland.
 In its lower 10 mi, it turns sharply south, then west, and enters the Columbia from the east, opposite St. Helens, Oregon, approximately 15 mi north of Vancouver, Washington.
 The mouth of the Lewis River is at Columbia river mile (RM) 87 or river kilometer (RK) 140.

 Near the confluence with the Columbia River, the Lewis River is joined by the East Fork Lewis River.
 The main Lewis River, sometimes called the North Fork Lewis River, forms the boundary between Clark and Cowlitz counties, while the East Fork divides Clark County in half.
 The East Fork flows westward from headwaters on the western flanks of Lookout Mountain in Skamania County.
 Parks along the East Fork include Moulton Falls, Lucia Falls, Lewisville, and Paradise Point.
 A variant name of the East Fork is the South Fork Lewis River.

 River modifications

 The North Fork is impounded for hydroelectricity and flood control in its middle course by Swift Dam, forming Swift Reservoir; Yale Dam, forming Yale Lake; and Merwin Dam, forming Lake Merwin.

 Horseshoe Lake in Woodland is a former oxbow of the North Fork.
-Beginning in 1940, the construction of Washington State Highway 99 (later to become the Interstate 5 corridor in this area), resulted in the construction of a dike that straightened the river to the east of the highway before it flows under what is now Interstate 5 near the Woodland southern boundary.
+Beginning in 1940, the construction of U.S. Highway 99 (later to become the Interstate 5 corridor in this area), resulted in the construction of a dike that straightened the river to the east of the highway before it flows under what is now Interstate 5 near the Woodland southern boundary.